Clubs and Leagues: Rec, Fitness, Speed and Dance

 Empire Speed

+This is the speedskating and serious fitness skating part of Empire.
+Group training sessions on the Central Park loop occur on weekday evenings, April through September, but you may also encounter them on weekend mornings.
+Just look for speedskaters wearing the same blue-and-orange jersey or skinsuit design.
 During winter (November through March), some of the group move indoors to a roller rink for fitness and technique coaching.
-(Since late 2011, indoor training has been at the Branch Brook Park rink in Newark, NJ.)
+(During the 2010s, indoor training was at the Branch Brook Park rink in Newark, NJ.)
 Some may also participate in USA Roller Sports indoor racing.

 Announcements about Empire Speed activities, including very late updates, are most reliably found on their Facebook page.